 Walk Through Tivoli Park

-As we head into the afternoon, the tourists come out to play, so head to Tivoli park for a bit of respite from the city.
-On your way to the park you will pass through the center of old town, Preseren Square.
+As we head into the afternoon, the tourists come out to play, so head to Tivoli park, the largest park in Ljubljana, for a bit of respite from the city.
+On your way to the park you will pass through the town square, Preseren Square.
 Here you’ll find the pink church and statue of Preseren.
-This location serves as a gathering place for many people as it’s easy to find.
+This is the heart of the old town and serves as a gathering place.

 Sunset at Ljubljana Grad

 When you’ve gotten enough fresh air head back to town and cross Triple Bridge – an iconic bridge in the city.
-Supposedly there is a funicular that will bring you up the hill to the castle, I never saw it!
+Supposedly there is a funicular railway that will bring you up to castle hill, I never saw it!
 I followed a path just behind Central Market up to the top.
 It took about 20 minutes and is a steady uphill climb, which I desperately needed.
 But if you’ve had it with walking ask around about the funicular.

 Enjoy a Drink Along the River